axiros/terminal_markdown_viewer/README.md

 ## TODO

+- Refactor the implementation, using a config class
 - Lines separators not optimal ([nd](https://www.npmjs.com/package/nd) does better)
 - Some inline tags shown as html (nested lis)
 - Test light colorscheme